giriraj191/operating_systems/README.md

    Those who already have studied OS from different sources like Knowledge Gate, Shanu Kuttan, etc., and didn't want to watch videos can skip this step.

 1. **Master `Notes OS Interview`**
-   Go through 'Notes OS Interview' file, deep dive into each chapter, and for each section/chapter practice or at least take a look on the code & implementation of problems. (if applicable)
+   Go through 'Notes OS Interview' file, deep dive into each chapter, and for each section/chapter practice or at least take a look at the code & implementation of problems. (if applicable)
    suppose, if you are in the process synchronization chapter then also check out how process synchronization is implemented using threads and other things.

 1. **Top 50 Interview Questions**